eXponenta/gstatsjs/README.md

 How i can destroy sprite in Phaser 3 with its texture ?

-Currently DC can't work, becouse Phaser 3 use DrawArrays for rendering WebGL.
+Currently DC can't work, because Phaser 3 use DrawArrays for rendering WebGL.
 Textures amount for Phaser3 is relative value, and may be negative.

 # Using